satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 on a review, or any portions thereof).
 Metrics have many uses in this context, including constructing a dynamic assessment of individuals or their ideas (as in the Stack Overflow example in Figure X) for use in promotion and allocation of funds and resources.

-assessing the importance of reviewers and the importance of individual contributions , to data mining reviews and comment histories to study the process of scientific publication.
-The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious and simplistic way to indicate the quality of a contribution (whether it be an article, review, comment on a review, or any portions thereof).
+Metrics also make it possible to data mine reviews and comment histories to study the process of scientific publication.
+The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious and simplistic way to indicate quality.
 Other possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of a contributor or their contributions over time.

 .. figure:: images/image02.png
    :align: center